-- Review and analyze the current annual baseline of B2Go supply chain discards. - Update multi-year goals and implementation schedule based on priorities, difficulty and upcoming Requests for Proposals at least twice a year. - Report achievements under EPP Guidelines to the Board of Education and public annually. - Evaluate product specifications and purchasing documents to add EPP language, such as recyclable packaging, exclude non-recyclable packaging, reuse or recycled content products. - All Requests for Proposals must require vendors to use recycled products whenever practicable. - NS and vendors may shift during the contract period to new environmentally preferable products when such products are readily available at a competitive cost, satisfy performance requirements, and adhere to the contract terms. - SPPS NS will provide relevant information and training to raise staff awareness of the impact of procurement decisions on the environment.
+- Review and analyze the current annual baseline of B2Go supply chain discards. - Update multi-year goals and implementation schedule based on priorities, difficulty and upcoming Requests for Proposals at least twice a year. - Report achievements under EPP Guidelines to the Board of Education and public annually. - Evaluate product specifications and purchasing documents to add EPP language, such as recyclable packaging, exclude non-recyclable packaging, reuse or recycled content products. - All Requests for Proposals must require vendors to use recycled products whenever practicable. - SPPS NS and vendors may negotiate during the contract term to permit the substitution or addition of environmentally preferable products when such products are readily available at a competitive cost and satisfy performance requirements. - SPPS NS will provide relevant information and training to raise staff awareness of the impact of procurement decisions on the environment.
 An ongoing promotional program will be developed to train the staff that will develop the specifications necessary to implement these guidelines.
 Information concerning these guidelines will be included to the new employee orientation process. - SPPS NS will develop and maintain information about environmentally preferable products and recycled content packaging and products containing the maximum practicable amount of recycled materials to be purchased. - SPPS NS will develop and implement a monitoring and tracking system as a tool to confirm compliance with these guidelines.